Safeguarding is a Derbyshire Sport priority.

 Safe sport and physical activity

-Derbyshire Sport takes the welfare of children, young people and vulnerable adults very seriously - and we have put together this section as a guide to those who can be affected.
+Derbyshire Sport takes the welfare of children, young people and adults at risk very seriously - and we have put together this section as a guide to those who can be affected.

-In sport, as in other areas of life, we recognise that children, young people and vulnerable adults can be at increased risk of harm, abuse and bullying so we are committed to promoting safe opportunities to take part in sport in Derbyshire and Derby.
+In sport, as in other areas of life, we recognise that children, young people and adults at risk can be more vulnerable to harm, abuse and bullying so we are committed to promoting safe opportunities to take part in sport in Derbyshire and Derby.

 The right to be treated fairly